-- Approved by U.S. Department of Education to participate in its Title IV Financial Aid Programs, - Authorized by the United States Department of Justice, Immigration, and Naturalization Services to enroll Non-immigrant Foreign Students, - Approved by the Department of Health- Florida Board of Massage, - Approved by the Florida Board of Pharmacy, - The Florida Department of Veterans' Affairs, State Approving Agency, - Member of the Latin Chamber of Commerce, - Member of the American Massage Therapy Association.
+- Approved by U.S. Department of Education to participate in its Title IV Financial Aid Programs, - Authorized by the United States Department of Justice, Immigration, and Naturalization Services to enroll Non-immigrant Foreign Students, - Approved by the Department of Health- Florida Board of Massage, - Approved by the Florida Board of Pharmacy, - Member of the Latin Chamber of Commerce, - Member of the American Massage Therapy Association.